Bill would make shooter hoax calls a felony

 It was on Feb.
 22 when a long list of schools experienced a hoax call for an active shooter.

-Meanwhile, Tristan Gorman, the Policy Director of the Colorado Criminal Defense Bar, believes this bill could impact younger people.
+Meanwhile, Tristan Gorman, policy director of the Colorado Criminal Defense Bar, believes this bill could impact younger people.

 "Of course, kids should be able to feel safe in school and not worry about things like mass shooters," Gorman said.
 "But what I think this bill really ignores is the fact that it's not going to stop that from happening.
 It may criminalize and punish some kids who engage in false reporting after the fact."

-Gorman believes the bill may not be getting to the root of the problem.
+Gorman believes the bill might not be getting to the root of the problem.

 "It shouldn't be our primary reaction to any societal problem, to criminalize, to create new crimes, to increase criminal penalties, to try to incarcerate people, because that's not getting at the root of the problem," Gorman said.